gentoo-mirror/linux-surface/README.md

 # linux-surface-overlay
 Gentoo Overlay with surface kernel and other utilities from the linux-surface repo.
-Packages aren't tested, if you find any issues feel free to help resolve them or report them at least.
+If you find any issues feel free to help resolve them or report them at least.

 # Installing Gentoo
-For installing Gentoo on a Surface device you can mostly refer to the [Gentoo Handbook](https://wiki.gentoo.org/wiki/Handbook:AMD64).
+For installing Gentoo on a Surface device you can follow the [Gentoo Handbook](https://wiki.gentoo.org/wiki/Handbook:AMD64).
 For better hardware support you will need to use the ```surface-sources``` package from this repo instead of the regular ```gentoo-sources```.
 Make sure to enable the appropriate kernel options.
 For some hardware (namely the touchscreen) you'll need to install the additional packages in this repo.

 # Usage